jluebbe/DistroKit/doc/hardware_v7a_beaglebone_white.rst

 Boot Media
 ----------
-Use the image ``platform-v7a/images/beaglebone.hdimg`` and copy it onto your MicroSD-Card.
+Use the image ``platform-v7a/images/beaglebone.hdimg`` and write it to your MicroSD-Card.

 Serial Console
 --------------